-PMP representatives are encouraged by the Committee Chairman to communicate directly with members of management as needed, particularly the Company's CEO and personnel from the Human Resources function.
+Representatives from PMP communicate directly with members of management as needed, particularly the Company's CEO and personnel from the Human Resources function, with the encouragement and acquiescence of the Committee.
 However, the consultant is retained by, instructed by, serves for, and reports to the Committee, and its main point of contact remains the Chairman of the Committee.
 Notwithstanding the use of a compensation consultant, the Committee is ultimately responsible for all compensation matters.